shivpatel0812/AIGymtracker/README.md

 A comprehensive fitness tracking application with React Native frontend, Spring Boot API, Python AI backend, and Firebase integration.

+## 📋 Summary

+GymApp is your AI-powered fitness companion that transforms your daily health data into actionable insights.
+By tracking your **macros** (calories, protein, carbs, fat), **workouts** (exercises, sets, reps, weights), **sleep quality**, **hydration levels**, and **stress factors**, the app creates a complete picture of your fitness journey.

+The AI backend analyzes this comprehensive dataset to:

+- **Identify patterns** between nutrition, sleep, and workout performance
+- **Recommend optimal workout timing** based on your sleep and stress data
+- **Suggest macro adjustments** to fuel your specific workout goals
+- **Track progress trends** and predict plateaus before they happen
+- **Provide personalized insights** for continuous improvement

+Whether you're bulking, cutting, or maintaining, GymApp helps you make data-driven decisions to reach your fitness goals faster and more efficiently.

 ## 🏗️ Architecture

 - **Frontend**: React Native with Expo